beynar/svelte-themes/README.md

-This library is a port of next-themes for SvelteKit.
-All credit goes to [pacocoursey](https://github.com/pacocoursey) and all [next-theme](https://github.com/pacocoursey/next-themes/) [contributors](https://github.com/pacocoursey/next-themes/graphs/contributors)
+This library is a port of [next-theme](https://github.com/pacocoursey/next-themes/) for SvelteKit.
+All credit goes to [pacocoursey](https://github.com/pacocoursey) and all [next-themes contributors](https://github.com/pacocoursey/next-themes/graphs/contributors)

-This library is still in development, PR are welcome.
+While usable, this library is still in its early phase, PR are welcome.

 # svelte-themes ![svelte-themes minzip package size](https://img.shields.io/bundlephobia/minzip/svelte-themes) ![Version](https://img.shields.io/npm/v/svelte-themes.svg?colorB=green)